-The North Carolina Board of Science, Technology & Innovation (the "Board"), administered by the North Carolina Department of Commerce, through its Executive Director, administers the Incentive Program in the manner set forth in Guidelines for the One North Carolina Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Phase I Incentive Funds Program (the "Guidelines").
+The North Carolina Board of Science, Technology & Innovation (the "Board"), administered by the North Carolina Department of Commerce Office of Science, Technology & Innovation (OSTI), through its Executive Director, administers the Match Program in the manner first set forth in statute and then by the Guidelines established by the Board for the One North Carolina Small Business Matching Funds Program.
 Terms not otherwise defined herein have the meaning set forth in the Guidelines.